-- The applicant organisation is another tier of government or if the grant would directly benefit another tier of government. - The applicant organisation is funded by other tiers of government, or if the grant would directly benefit an organisation funded by another tier of government. - The applicant organisation has an outstanding grant that has not been acquitted properly. - The application is for a program or event that has already been delivered (e.g. retrospective funding).
+- The applicant organisation is another tier of government or if the grant would directly benefit another tier of government. - The applicant organisation is funded by other tiers of government, or if the grant would directly benefit an organisation funded by another tier of government. - The applicant organisation has an outstanding grant that has not been acquitted properly. - The application is for a program or event that has already been delivered (e.g., retrospective funding). - The Applicant organisation is not registered under the Shire's Adopt-a-Spot program.